segmentio/segment-docs/src/connections/destinations/catalog/contentstack-web/index.md

 ---

 > info "This destination sends data in device-mode"
 > This destination transmits data from the browser directly to Contentstack on the client-side.
 Contentstack supports both device-mode and cloud-mode destinations.
-Learn more about the Cloud-mode destiantion [here](docs/connections/destinations/catalog/actions-contentstack).
+For more about the Cloud-mode destination, see [Contentstack Cloud Destination](/docs/connections/destinations/catalog/actions-contentstack).

 [Contentstack](https://www.contentstack.com/?utm_source=segment&utm_medium=docs&utm_campaign=partners){:target="_blank”} is a headless CMS that allows you to build digital experiences using a modular approach.
-This integration allows you to sync data from Segment to your Contentstack Personalize project, enabling dynamic and personalized content delivery.
+This integration lets you sync data from Segment to your Contentstack Personalize project, enabling dynamic and personalized content delivery.

 This destination is maintained by Contentstack.
 For any issues with the destination, [contact their Support team](https://www.contentstack.com/customers/support){:target="_blank”}.

 ## Prerequisites

-- Contentstack account with Personalize enabled
+- a Contentstack account with Personalize enabled
-- A Contentstack Personalize project created in your Contentstack organization.
+- a Contentstack Personalize project created in your Contentstack organization

 ## Before you begin